El Trece

 Channel 13 (known by its current brand name El Trece, stylized as eltrece) is an Argentine free-to-air television network and the flagship station of the network of the same name, located in the capital of Argentina, Buenos Aires.
-It is owned by Grupo Clarín through Artear.
+It is owned by Artear, a unit of Grupo Clarín.

-As mentioned by its name, it broadcasts on VHF channel 13 in Buenos Aires, where the main station is located.
+As mentioned by its name, it broadcasts on VHF channel 13 and on digital UHF channel 33 in Greater Buenos Aires.
+Outside of Greater Buenos Aires, the channel is available nationwide via cable and satellite and its programs are rebroadcast by two stations owned by Artear, El Doce in Cordoba and Canal Siete in Bahia Blanca alongside five stations commercially represented by Artear alongside three station carrying El Trece independently.

 History

 Foundation

-Channel 13 was founded in 1960, and started broadcasting on 1 October 1960, at 8:30 p.m.
+Canal 13 was founded in 1960, and started broadcasting on 1 October 1960, at 8:30 p.m.
 The channel was tendered to the company Rio de la Plata S.A.
 TV, founded by Cuban businessman Goar Mestre and the US network CBS.
 In the mid-1960s, Editorial Atlántida and Mestre's wife bought the shares of the channel.
 Since then, Channel 13 began to compete strongly with the other two open private channels of the city of Buenos Aires, Channel 9 and Channel 11, which had gone through a similar process.

 In those years there were great successes in the Argentine television industry, with Channel 13 broadcasting Viendo a Biondi ("Seeing Biondi"), a comedy show centered on characters by Pepe Biondi; The Falcón Family starring Pedro Quartucci, and sketch comedy shows such as Telecataplum, featuring an innovative group of Uruguayan comedians including Ricardo Espalter, Enrique Almada and Gabriela Acher, among others.